-The most likely alternative to the current style of governance in global football would seem to be the kind where sport is driven by corporate sponsorship – like what we see in English football today.
+The most likely alternative to FIFA’s current style of governance of global football would seem to be the kind where sport is driven by corporate sponsorship – like what we see in English Premier League football today, for example.

 But there is a movement outside of FIFA that draws together thousands of people around the world who use football for the common good.
 Here are six who might be able to introduce a wholly different vision to the FIFA of tomorrow.

 1. Jürgen Griesbeck, streetfootballworld